lelandbatey/configDebDev/helpFiles.md

         }).appendTo('body');
     });

-What I noticed about this was that the documentation seems to skip an extremely important step here: ** it includes the first argument, skips the second, and then includes the third!** How is that possible?
+What I noticed about this was that the documentation seems to skip an extremely important step here: **it includes the first argument, skips the second, and then includes the third!** How is that possible?
 How can you omit an argument in the middle of your list of arguments?
 Doesn't that break everything after it?

 The answer is: no, that's valid in Jquery.
 I searched for quite a while, and [I did eventually find an explanation.](http://stackoverflow.com/a/6865331) It turns out that Jquery basically uses logic to figure out what you intend to do.
 I'll pick on `$.getJSON` as an example:

 > `$.getJSON` has 3 different variables, and most importantly, *each variable is of a differnt type.* What this means is that if you only pass two variables (a string and a function) then Jquery can match up the variables based on type.
 It's a pretty smart system.

+#### Gemfiles, RVM, and Ruby

+Alright, the following is a rant that I wrote in my .bash_profile, after just trying to **install** RVM:

+    ### RVM Startup! ###
+    # By default RVM puts this next line into the .bash_profile line.
+However,
+    # this is a STUPID IDEA because .bash_profile is only exectuted for "login"
+    # shells.
+By default, most shells opened once you've actually logged in are
+    # NOT login shells.
+So URXVT, Gnome Terminal, etc are all non-login shells
+    # by default.
+However, they are interactive shells, which should be the
+    # distinction.
+But, because the Ruby community seems to only ever do
+    # anything on OS X and they don't care at all about how stuff works, they
+    # plopped this down in .bash_profile and said that the way to fix this is
+    # to change your terminal emulator to log in as a login shell.
+    # Which is just INCREDIBLY stupid.
+They need to get their crap together.
+    # Douchebags.

+Ok, so while that may have been a little bit heavy handed, it's something that I find really frequently *every single time* I have to use something involving Ruby.
+It seems like the VAST majority of their tools are pretty low quality, or very bad implentations of tools used by other languages.

+The RVM example is just one.
+Another thing that is quite annoying: RVM seems like it's trying to be virtualenv, but sucks at it.
+With virtualenv, you have a single directory that acts as it's own self contained instance of python.
+It has lots of standard tools that make using it really easy (like pip, which is *rock solid*) and it's location gives it context for what it's doing.
+For instance, in `~/projects` you might have a virtualenv that you use for development (or several).
+You may have another in `~/scraps` that you install stuff into willy-nilly for experimentation purposes.
+However, it integrates with existing tools and makes design choices that make lots of sense (like location as context).

+RVM though does no such thing.
+Everything goes in one place, your `rvm` folder which could be in one of many locations (though frequently it's in `~/.rvm`).
+From there, you must choose which version of Ruby to use.
+Once you've done so, you pick which "gemset" to use.
+The gemset is at the heart the virtualenv: what's in that is what actually matters.
+By default you're in the `default` gemset and if you install anything while "in" this gemset then it is added to the gemset.Something quite bothersome with this is that `rvm` doesn't do anything to give you feedback about what's going on at any given time.
+Virtualenv does this right by adding a `(virtualenv name here)` string to the beginning of the shell prompt, so you always know if you're in a virtual environment and which one you're in.
+That's really helpful, and it'd be great if `rvm` did the same.

+Alright, ranting over.
+I have a feeling in about two weeks I'm going to look back at myself and say how stupid this is.
+Oh well :)